keithmcdade/keithmcdade/README.md

-Student at CUNY pursuing a BS of Information Systems.
+Student at CUNY pursuing a BS in Information Systems.
 Currently looking for an internship!!!
 email: kp.mac09@gmail.com